remorses/profile-next-cold-starts/README.md

 ## Analyzing the profiles

-After you download the profile, you can use [trace.cafe](https://trace.cafe) to analyze it or you can also use the VSCode built in visualizer, simply drag and drop it into VSCode.
+After you download the profile, you can use [DevTools Timeline Viewer](https://chromedevtools.github.io/timeline-viewer/) to analyze it or you can also use the VSCode built in visualizer, simply drag and drop it into VSCode.

 ## How It Works